 Lampies Lamprecht tabled the finance report.
 There were no questions.
 An audit was conducted by Lloyd Viljoen and Associates

-Lloyd Viljoen and Associates officially thanked for once again providing their services, almost paperless, and free of charge to FOPS
+Lloyd Viljoen and Associates were officially thanked for once again providing their services, almost paperless, and free of charge to FOPS

-Lloyd Viljoen and Associates adopted unanimously as auditors for the coming year.
+Lloyd Viljoen and Associates were adopted unanimously as auditors for the coming year.

-Membership income decreased by about R 5,000 this year.
+Membership income decreased by about R 5 000 this year.

 Tent income increased dramatically by around R 23 000.